 Conspiracy of Goodness: How French Protestants Rescued Thousands of Jews During WWII

-Villagers of Le Chambon-sur-Lignon, joined together to conceal, rescue, and provide false documentation for Jews and French Resistance fighters at great risk to their own lives.
-They offered sanctuary and kindness to refugees, while they, the Huguenots or Calvinists, had lived under oppression themselves and were targets of religious persecution for hundreds of years.
-The unwavering willingness of the villagers of Le Chambon to help those in need, is a testament to the power of the human spirit and will serve as an outstanding model to students and other visitors about our responsibility to respond to global events.
+Villagers of Le Chambon-sur-Lignon joined together to conceal, rescue, and provide false documentation for Jews and French Resistance fighters at great risk to their own lives.
+They offered sanctuary and kindness to refugees, even while they, the Huguenots or Calvinists, had lived under oppression themselves and were targets of religious persecution for hundreds of years.
+The unwavering willingness of the villagers of Le Chambon to help those in need is a testament to the power of the human spirit, and will serve as an outstanding model to students and other visitors about our responsibility to respond to global events.

 World War II & The Holocaust

 The KHC core exhibit space, is a group of kiosks, a twenty foot long multi-media time line and mounted interactive computerized exhibits that tell the story of the Holocaust, beginning in pre-World War II Germany and continuing on to the current day.
 Residing here is a mixture of artifacts and archival materials from the KHC collection, audio and film clips, and video testimony of local Holocaust survivors reflecting on their experiences.

 In July of 2015, KHC was contacted by a vintage clothing dealer about a recent acquisition of a unique garment at an estate sale.
 In the back of a walk-in closet, amid a variety of old shirts and vintage dresses, hung a faded striped jacket.
 A year later, we now know the story of Benzion Peresecki, a young Jewish man from Lithuania who wore this jacket for ten months in Dachau and kept it for 33 years.View Exhibit